 This particular collection is called Women Paint TO, a project organized by women street artists back in 2017.
 I noticed it a while back, stopped by recognizing the work of Emily May Rose.
 Her racoon characters are kind of like a Toronto version of Banksy’s rats, appearing all over the city, commenting on local events.
 Here, she’s painted a variety of young women in salmon, mint and white colours.
 It’s straight-up pretty.

 A few kms away in the heart of Queen West’s shopping district, Graffiti Alley attracts tourists from around the world.
-But this felt like a private show for Parkdalians.
-It’s worth travelling to our neighbourhood.
+But this feels like a private show for Parkdalians.
+That said, it’s worth travelling to our neighbourhood to see it.

 I’ll acknowledge here that not everyone is comfortable walking alone in alleys, at the best of times.
 And these are not the best of times.